jSherz/jsj-blog/_drafts/terraform-vs-cdk.md

 CDK's default resource naming, but support for finding resources in the AWS console by tags is very hit-and-miss.
 Where do you inspect the state of resources in an incident?
 In the console.
-CloudFormation does support importing existing resources into its management, but only ~60% of the resources it has available.
+CloudFormation does support importing existing resources into its management, but only ~60% of the ones it has available.
 You must also get the configuration exactly matching first - Terraform on the other hand will just update it to be in the state you desire.